mpon/xgodeproj/README.md

 ## Usage

 Execute this command in your root dir for Xcode project or workspace.

-It automatically finds the `project.pbxproj` file to parse.
+It automatically and recursively finds the `project.pbxproj` file to parse.
 Also, you can specify project name when you have some projects in workspace.

 ### show all section name